jsphprry/MotionVDL/README.md

 to indexed stacks storing frame-wise point labels.

-Video-data is represented as a 3D array of Color and wrapped by Video to implement the resolution and colorscale manipulations needed for the program.
+Video-data is represented as a 3D array of Color and wrapped by Video to implement the resolution and colorscale video manipulations needed for the video preprocessing.